Michigan Law OUTlaws

 3.3.2.1 – Maintain cordial and productive relationships with current and prospective employers, consistent with our values outlined in the PREAMBLE and Article 1.

-3.3.2.2 – Ensure that such relations benefit gender non–conforming people, people of color, trans* people, and women in Outlaws.
+3.3.2.2 – Ensure that such relations benefit gender non–conforming people, people of color, trans* people, and women in OUTlaws.

 3.3.2.3 – Serve as a representative of the organization by responding to or delegating the response to all outside emails as necessary.
-(Note: This role is subject to the responsibilities of the Development Chair to respond to Prospective students)
+(Note: This role is subject to the

 3.3.3 – Maintain cordial and productive relationships, consistent with our values outlined in the PREAMBLE and Article 1, with Faculty, Staff, and Administration at the Law School.